Main content

 Eurasian Watermilfoil (EWM) was first identified near the public fishing access in Lake Iroquois around 1990.
 Various efforts were made to control the infestation including hand pulling, use of weevils, and establishment of the LIA Greeter Program.
 However, by 2014, it was clear that the EWM infestation was spreading out of control, seriously impeding boating, swimming, fishing, and causing an alarming decline in native aquatic species.
 In order to understand what was happening and what our options were, the LIA Board began to study and research options for reducing and controlling EWM, including conducting regular plant surveys.

 ProcellaCOR was granted Reduced Risk Status by the US EPA in early 2016 because of its promising environmental and toxicological profiles.
 This product has been widely analyzed by universities, federal and state governments, and health departments.
 Findings show that professional application of ProcellaCOR in accordance with the label will not cause adverse effects on human health or the environment.
 Studies also indicate that chronic exposure did not result in carcinogenicity, mutagenicity, nor genotoxicity effects.
 In addition, ProcellaCOR breaks down quickly in the environment (hours to days).
-It was used on four lakes in Vermont in 2019 and on six lakes in 2020.
-The detailed permit application, including supporting documentation and data, the issued permit, the treatement plan, notifications, and other materials can be found below.

 News